To Book a ride in our C-47 Skytrain or P-51 Mustang:

 844-377-4151 – toll free

 Since opening in 1996, the Palm Springs Air Museum has maintained its status as a museum that flies its aircraft.
-Hearing the engines and seeing these amazing warbirds in the sky reinforces the connection between the machines and people who sacrificed so much to make them fill their roll in history’s greatest conflicts.
+Hearing the engines and seeing these amazing Warbirds in the sky reinforces the connection between the machines and people who sacrificed so much to make them fill their role in history’s greatest conflicts.

 C-47 must have at least 5 paying tickets (or one fabulous person who buys out the ride!)

 Our C-47 Skytrain served in the armed forces of a number of countries throughout its 58 year military career.
 Not until it was acquired by the Museum in 2003, did she receive a civilian registration.
 Now this aircraft continues to delight Museum visitors as a flyable exhibit.
 “What’s Up Doc?”, painted complete with original nose art and invasion stripes is a flying tribute to the men and machines used to kick off the June, 6 1944 D-Day invasion.

 Fly in the P-51 Mustang that competed in the Reno Air Races.

 Listen to the famous roar of the Merlin engine.

 No warbird evokes the memories of fighter aircraft in combat like the P-51 MUSTANG.
 Serving in WW2 & Korea as a bomber escort and tactical fighter-bomber, this aircraft has returned to the skies!